New Windows Might Not Be the Energy Upgrade You Need

 Unfortunately, at National we’re finding a common misconception among Cincinnati homeowners who believe that windows are the largest source of energy loss.
 While some energy is lost through them, there are other areas in a home that lose much more energy.

 Getting your home properly air sealed is a great place to start making your home more efficient.
 What people often don’t know is the majority of air infiltrating or escaping is coming in/going out through the basement and attic.
 Sealing up these voids will be cheaper, and more effective than replacing your windows.

 Following air sealing, insulation is a great upgrade that will be beneficial not only in the short term but in the long term.
 Many homes have insufficient insulation or insulation that was poorly installed.
 Without proper insulation, your heater or air conditioner has to work much harder to keep the home at a comfortable temperature.
 This wastes energy and means you’re spending more money heating and cooling your home.

 Don’t Let Your Money Go Out the Window

 Don’t get us wrong, poorly sealed, low R-value windows can be quite detrimental to energy efficiency.
 Yet, there are a host of home performance services that will be more worth your money to get.
-Replacing windows is an expensive upgrade.
-Getting the cracks and leaks throughout your home sealed, or improving your insulation will be a more affordable and effective option.
+Replacing windows can be an expensive upgrade, but it is important to make sure that your windows aren’t letting any warm air out.